 |A directive to regulate cash register, Directive No. 110/2008||DOWNLOAD|

 These Proclamations can be purchased at Berhanena Selam Printing Enterprise Shop at Arat Kilo.
-One can also visit http://www.erca.gov.et (the Ethiopian Revenues Ministry, that has taken over the responsibility of the former Ethiopian Regulations and Customs Authority, among othe things).
+One can also visit www.mor.gov.et (the FDRE Ministry of Revenues, that has taken over the responsibility of the former Ethiopian Revenues and Customs Authority, among other things).

 The various taxes are dealt with separately in other categories on this website (Value Added Tax (VAT), Income Tax, Turnover Tax (TOT), Withholding Tax, Excise Tax, Capital Gains Tax, Rental Tax, Royalty Tax, Sur Tax on Imported Goods, and Stamp Duty)